 Mourning love of her life, war widow prepares for their baby

 TRUMANSBURG, N.Y.
-(AP) — On a late summer Saturday, a procession of fire engines, motorcycles and squad cars escorted a van down Main Street.
+(AP) — On a late summer Saturday, a procession of fire engines, motorcycles and squad cars escorted a van down Main Street, greeted by clusters of flag-waving folks.
 By the time the caravan had arrived at the American Legion hall, a crowd had gathered; lines of police, firefighters and the military parted to form a path of honor.

 Krista Johnston stepped from the van — an impossibly young widow.
 She wore her husband's favorite blue-and-pink Hawaiian shirt; it seemed too big even over her pregnant belly.

 Sgt.
 James Johnston, an explosive ordnance disposal specialist, had been killed along with a Green Beret on June 25 in Uruzgan Province in south-central Afghanistan.
-Two months later, his adopted hometown had come together to pay tribute, and to say goodbye.
+Two months later, his adopted hometown had come together over a holiday weekend to pay tribute, and to say goodbye.

-Johnston had grown up in Texas and hadn't lived here long but he'd become part of the fabric of this hamlet in upstate New York.
-He'd suited up for the Trumansburg Blue Raiders football team, signed on as a volunteer firefighter and found a partner, Krista, his high school sweetheart who became his wife.
+In fact, Johnston hadn't lived here long.
+But he'd quickly adopted the rituals and rhythms of small-town life.
+He was No. 55, a tenacious lineman for the Trumansburg Blue Raiders, taking the field under the Friday night lights.
+He was the gung-ho volunteer firefighter.
+He was JJ, Jamie or Texas (a nickname he'd acquired because he constantly boasted about his roots).

+He also was the loyal friend, the comic relief, the Hawaiian shirt aficionado, the blisteringly honest high school sweetheart-turned-husband of Krista, whose own father was so fond of him he called him the "son I never had."

 And now, he was Trumansburg's contribution to the list of some 2,300 American dead in the war in Afghanistan.

 Those deaths have been easy to overlook.
 Though the recent cancellation of peace talks between the U.S. and the Taliban has attracted headlines, Afghanistan's war has long been relegated to news briefs.
-It's the nation's longest war — the youngest enlistees weren't even born on Oct.
-7, 2001, when the U.S. invaded Afghanistan and the hunt began for Osama bin Laden.
+It's the nation's longest war — the youngest enlistees weren't even born 18 years ago when the U.S. invaded Afghanistan and the hunt began for Osama bin Laden.
 But the bloodshed has seemed far distant, unless it claimed a son, a friend, a lover.

-Jamie Johnston was all that.
-And over a recent weekend, the people of this town honored his memory and embraced the widow who grew up among them.
+With its celebration of James Gregory Johnston, the war came home to this hamlet in upstate New York.

-One day, she watched a 21-gun salute, the playing of taps and the presentation of a flag that had flown over the U.S. Capitol.
-The next, she returned for a baby shower to prepare for another milestone: the birth of the baby girl her husband will never meet.
+At the legion hall, 24-year-old Krista watched the time-honored military traditions: the 21-gun salute, the playing of taps and the presentation of a flag that had flown over the U.S. Capitol.
+The next day, the hall had been transformed for a baby shower with towering piles of gifts amid pink and blue balloons, as Krista entered wearing a Hawaiian floral dress with a white-and-gold "mother-to-be" ribbon tied around her midsection.

-At the Saturday gathering, a combination barbeque and day of remembrance, some of the hundreds of people wore Hawaiian shirts in Johnston's honor.
-It was a tradition he'd started to lighten the mood while serving in Korea.

-Friends and family shared stories about Johnston's outspoken manner, his steady supply of jokes and his constant boasts that anything and everything was better in Texas.
-A continuous slide show captured his many sides: The animal lover, checking out a zebra from his car window at the Topsey Exotic Ranch & Drive Thru Safari.
-The soldier, in fatigues, laughing with Army buddies.
-And maybe the most important role, Krista's partner, looking into each other's eyes on their wedding day in 2014, she in strapless white, he in shades and a baseball cap, after they married at the Destin, Florida, courthouse.
+At the intersection of life, death and a never-ending war, there is this: a love story.

 It seemed inevitable James Johnston would become a soldier.